Not just the two of us:

 We knew family came first:

 As some of you may know, 2016 had a huge moment of sadness for Plyhome.
 We lost one of our staunchest supporters in a tragic car accident.
 Our workshop team was hit brutally hard.
 It was a horrible shock, and it came when they were knee-deep in a big engineering job that Scotty was project managing.
 When we got the news, we stopped everything.
 Our team needed time to grieve, to focus on what’s absolutely the most important thing beyond anything else: family.
 You can read about the post about Scotty here, because he was a pretty special man and he deserves to be honoured.
-It’s now 4 months on and I know that Scotty would be really proud of how Rips looked after everyone, including Scotty’s kids.
+I know that Scotty would be really proud of how Rips looked after everyone, including Scotty’s kids.

 See: it took a tribe!